-2.6.5 Following these considerations, the Council has decided to use a development contributions calculation period extending from 1 July 2021 to 30 June 2051 - 30 years after the adoption of this policy to ensure more equitable attribution under the Act.
+- 2.6.4 The Council has also decided to include capital expenditure on a number of assets that will be built after the 20 year period covered by the long term plan.
+These are identified in the Schedule of Assets in Appendix 5. - 2.6.5 Following these considerations, the Council has decided to use a development contributions calculation period extending from 1 July 2021 to 30 June 2051 30 years after the adoption of this policy to ensure more equitable attribution under the Act.
 This future outlook is to take account of major infrastructure projects in the current long term plan period that may retain spare capacity for up to 30 years.